brett-swardenski/Library/README.md

 - Manage the rental of books (transactions) of the library, including which user has rented which book
 - An interface to operate the program (utilizing JFrames and JDialog boxes with NetBeans' GUI editor)

+  ---------- INSTRUCTIONS FOR RUNNING THE PROGRAM  ---------- 1.)
+Create a new project in NetBeans named "librarySystem" 2.)
+Create a new package within the source packages named "libraryManagement" 3.) add all of the files to the libraryManagement folder, including the book-3-smaller.png file.
+  4.)
+Run from the LibraryApp class.

 Members:
 Brett Swardenski
 Rachel Watts